Multi-agent deep reinforcement learning with centralized training and decentralized execution for transportation infrastructure management: Results

 \subsection{Experimental details}

 For the purposes of this numerical investigation here, the actor and critic networks consist of fully connected layers.
+Input to pavement actors.
+Input to the critic network are the beliefs vectors of each component concatenated linearly, an fully observable extra state vector for pavement components, scalar budget, and current time step.
 Each actor network (one per component) has two hidden layers with 200 neurons each, utilizing ReLU activation, and an output layer with 10 neurons using a {\em{SoftMax}} activation function.
 The centralized critic network features two hidden layers with 500 neurons each, also employing ReLU activation, and an output layer with 1 neuron using a $Linear$ activation function.
 The training involves $11 \times 10^5$ episodes, each lasting 20 time steps, with a buffer memory size of 15,000 episodes.
 Exploration noise varies from 1.00 to 0.05 over 25,000 episodes, stabilizing at 0.02 after 100,000 episodes.
 Mini-batches of size 32 time steps are used, and network parameters are updated after each episode.
 The Adam optimizer is applied to both networks, with actor learning rate 0.0001, critic learning rate 0.001, and reducing the learning rate by half every 100,000 episodes until it stabilizes at 500,000 episodes.
 The loss function for the actor networks is the categorical cross-entropy, while the critic network uses a mean squared error function.
 The training is performed on a CPU with 96 cores and 364 GB of RAM.